The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Ohio, US

 English

-Gary Schooler is a Pediatric Radiologist in Cincinnati, Ohio.
+Gary Schooler is a Pediatric Radiologist practicing medicine in Cincinnati, Ohio.
 Dr. Schooler is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-His top areas of expertise are Hepatoblastoma, Appendicitis, Short Stature (Growth Disorders), and Gas Bloat Syndrome.
+He is also highly rated in 31 other conditions, according to our data.
+His clinical expertise encompasses Hepatoblastoma, Appendicitis, Short Stature (Growth Disorders), and Gas Bloat Syndrome.

 Advanced in Preaxial Polydactyly Type 1